Back to Blog

 Responsive Images and SEO

 Responsive images improve SEO indirectly by enhancing page speed, mobile usability, and Core Web Vitals.
 Faster pages tend to rank better and retain users longer.
 Well-written alt text improves accessibility and helps images appear in Google Images.
+For a broader understanding of how image decisions translate into ranking signals, see why image optimisation is critical for SEO in 2026.

 Accessibility Best Practices

 Every responsive image should include descriptive alt text.
 Screen readers depend on alt attributes to communicate image context to visually impaired users.
+Responsive images don't change accessibility requirements, but they make consistency and clarity even more important since the same alt text serves users on every device and screen size.

 Impact on Core Web Vitals